gha-team13/TechJam2024_Team13_CI_Lab/README.md

 - 👋 Hi, I’m @adcosta
-- 👀 I’m interested in
+- 👀 I’m interested in risk spotting competitions
 - 🌱 I’m currently competing in TechJam 2024
 - 💞️ I’m looking to collaborate on GRC
 - 📫 How to reach me anthony.dcosta@td.com